The 10 Biggest Business Problems for Small Business Owners

 Before you can scale your business, it’s important to refine the infrastructure already in place.
 The best thing to do here is ask for honest employee feedback.
-More often that not, you’ll gain the best insights into productivity and workflow from team members on the ground level.
+You’ll often gain the best insights into productivity and workflow from team members on the ground level.
 You might learn that certain processes can be bypassed or outsourced to optimize efficiency.

-Even if you are technically your own boss, that doesn’t mean you’re exempt from the red tape of governmental regulations and tax laws.
-Some of these regulations include, but are not limited to: licensing and permits, employment laws, payroll and sales taxes, environmental codes, and email marketing anti-spam laws.
+Even if you’re your own boss, that doesn’t mean you’re exempt from the red tape of governmental regulations.
+Some of these regulations include but are not limited to: licensing and permits, employment laws, payroll and sales taxes, environmental codes, and email marketing anti-spam laws.

 If your head is already spinning, keep reading.
-These are some of the tactics that you can utilize to ensure that your business stays legally complaint:
+These are some of the tactics that you can utilize to ensure that your business stays legally compliant:

 Hire a business lawyer.

 While most small businesses won’t need in-house legal counsel, having a reputable lawyer on speed dial helps.
 Refer to our comprehensive guide for hiring a business attorney, which details why every small business needs one, what types of services you can expect, and how to go about your search.

 Even if you’ve been filing your own taxes for years, corporate taxes can present a unique business problem for entrepreneurs.
 Consider using a tax preparation software like TurboTax or TaxAct to give you peace of mind when tax season rolls around.
 Of course, this is also when having an accountant or bookkeeper comes in handy.